PaskLab/adastry-ui/docs/docs/get-started/subscription-plans.md

 - *premium features included*

-This plan allow a user to enable premium features access on a *per-account* basis.
+This plan allows a user to enable premium features access on a *per-account* basis.
 Many accounts can be selected at a time.

 ## Whole Pool Paid Plan